HeynSekk/save-lives/CONTRIBUTING.md

 keyAlias=key
 storeFile=key.jks
 ```

-`key.jks` and `key.properties` are git-ignored.
+`google-services.json`, `sensitiveDatas.dart`, `key.jks` and `key.properties` are git-ignored because they contain sensitive data like your API key.
 So they are not checked into public.

-### Code refactoring
-You can refactor the codes.
-Improving to a better coding style that mostly follow possible best practices, and removing unnecessary and unused codes, really improve the codes' quality and maintainability.

-**Thanks for your contribution.
+**And thanks for your interest in contribution.
 Wish you have a beautiful day.**